taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 :::tip Note
 By default, the system will be automatically restarted during the upgrade process when nessesary.
 You can make the process require manual reboots by adding the switch `--manual-reboots`.

+Make sure you know what you're doing when using this switch, as you *must* manually reboot the server between the upgrade phases when using it - otherwise the process will remain incomplete and your system in a half-functional state.

 `/scripts/elevate-cpanel --start --manual-reboots`
 :::